axldyb/ADAutoLayout/README.md

 ## Usage

-To run the example project; clone the repo, and run `pod install` from the Project directory first.
+To run the example project; clone the repo, and run `pod install` from the Project directory first. </br> If you are running CocoaPods 0.29 or newer run `pod try ADAutoLayout`.

-## Requirements

 ## Installation